qcrivera/openstack-in-one/README.md

 systemctl list-jobs
 ```

-the list should be epty
+the list should be empty

 ###6- Apply NAT rules to access fuel